IrwinCastro/Irwin-C./index.md

 # TableTop Robot
-The Tabletop Robotis is a useful tool kit that has aided me in the development of numerous talents.
-Furthermore, the Tabletop Robot interacts with its surroundings intelligently by employing motors, sensors, and computers.
-The tabletop robot is vital for getting started in engineering and progressing to the next level.
-In addition, the tabletop robot is very self explanatory detecting the edge of the table, then realizes it is going to tumble off and turns around avoiding the edge.
-This is a result of the following materials: Arduino, a motor driver, DC motors, IR sensors, and ultrasonic sensors are used in the device.
+The Tabletop Robotis is a practical toolkit that has helped me improve a variety of skills.
+Additionally, it uses motors, sensors, and computers to interact intelligently with its environment.
+The robot is essential for beginning engineering and moving on to the next level.
+Furthermore, the tabletop robot detects the table's edge before realizing it will fall off and turning around to avoid it.
+This is the outcome of the following sources of information: The system includes an Arduino, a motor driver, DC motors, IR sensors, and ultrasonic sensors.

 | Irwin C. | John H. Francis Polytechnic Senior High School | Electrical Engineering | Incoming Senior